msawangwan/dotfiles/README.md

 dotfile backups
 ===============

-github is an obvious choice when considering where to store small, yet invaluable files. in this repository you'll find a (growing) collection of many of the dotfiles i'm currently using on my ubuntu server.
+this repository hosts a small but growing collection of the dotfiles i'm currently using on my ubuntu server. they're tedious to configure so having a central location to store back-up copies is a good idea -- and who knows, maybe someone will find some useful information for themselves.

-*feel free to use and edit to your liking*
+*feel free to use these configs yourself*

 **current dotfiles**
 - screen (apt-get install  screen)
 - vim (includes plugin settings, managed by 'vim-plug')
+- bash alias commands